mako-framework/docs/06_learn_more/00_encryption_and_signing.md

 	$encrypted = $encrypter->encrypt('Hello, world!');

-	// You can also make calls to the default encrypter through the crypto manager like this

-	$encrypted = $this->crypto->encrypt('Hello, world!');

 The ```decrypt``` method is used to dencrypt your data.
 It will return FALSE if it's unable to decrypt your data.

 	$decrypted = $encrypter->decrypt('Hello, world!');